 - Withdraw the needle quickly in the same angle as it was inserted

 - Do not recap the needle.
 Discard syringe and needle into appropriate receptacle

 - Remove glove and wash hands

-- Draw circle using blue/black pen around injection site.
-Write date and time of administration of medication.
+- Draw circle using blue/black pen around the injection site.
+Write the date and time of administration of medication.

-- Check the reaction within a specified interval of time, usually it depends from the hospital protocols.
+- Check the reaction within a specified interval of time, usually it depends on the hospital protocols.